HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/mosin.md

 - Don't judge the Mosin-Nagant by its low DPS number.
 The high damage and excellent range make it among the best weapons in the game.
 - As a sniper, the Mosin-Nagant works very well at long-range against weapons with less range and accuracy.
 - The Mosin-Nagant is best used when quickswitched with another sniper or a shotgun.
 This allows you to have high damage output at both close and long range.
   - The [M3K](/weapons/guns/m3k) and [Model 37](/weapons/guns/model_37) are both good choices to pair with the Mosin-Nagant.
-The Model 37 packs more damage, but the M3K may be better if you have have an 8x or 15x scope and expect a lot of long-range engagements.
+The Model 37 packs more damage, but the M3K may be better if you have an 8x or 15x scope and expect a lot of long-range engagements.
 - Always reload bullets when not actively engaging, as the Mosin-Nagant takes 850ms to load each bullet (4.25 seconds for a full reload) and this saved time could win you a fight.
 - If you're using the Mosin-Nagant at long range, make sure to lead your shots to ensure you hit your target.
 - A great strategy to use is to find cover such as a [Rock](/obstacles/rock) or an [Oil Tank](/obstacles/oil_tank) and "peek" your shots.
 This lessens the damage that you will take from your opponent while also wasting their ammo destroying your cover.